 We store your data in secured filing systems on our premises, within our practice management software and our accounting systems

-We share your data only with relevant third parties, in a secure manner and only with your consent – these include but are not limited to our insurance providers including health insurers.
+We share your data only with relevant third parties, in a secure manner and only with your consent – these include but are not limited to your GP, other opticians, Your Health Insurance Company and other authorised recipients linked to your care.

 The transmission of information via the internet is not completely secure and may involve the transfer of data to countries outside of the European Economic Area (EEA).
 This occurs typically through use of cloud solutions for web hosting, email hosting or proprietary software solutions delivered to us through the Cloud.
 We do not however authorise any third party to use your personal data for their own purposes.
 Non EEA countries may not provide an adequate level of protection in relation to processing your personal data.
 By submitting your data, you agree to this transfer, storing and processing.